-Framingham is a town in Massachusetts.
-With a population of 68,318 residents, the municipality is the 14th most populous in the state.
-It was incorporated in 1700, and the town proper occupies an area of 25 square miles within Middlesex County.
-John Stone, the first resident of the area, settled on the bank of Sudbury River in 1647.
+Framingham is a beautiful town in Massachusetts with a population of 68,318 residents – the 14th most populous municipality in the state.
+Incorporated in 1700, and the town proper occupies an area of 25 square miles within Middlesex County.
+The story goes, John Stone, the first resident of the area, settled on the bank of Sudbury River in 1647.
 The city is famous for the Dennison Manufacturing Company and the Framingham Heart Study.
-Framingham celebrated its 300th anniversary in 2000.
+The residents of Framingham celebrated its 300th anniversary in 2000.

 Just like most other cities in the state, Framingham has fallen victim to the national drug problem, which has led to premature fatalities that could have been avoided.
 Drugs such as heroin, methamphetamine and illegally obtained prescription opiates continue to gain popularity despite the efforts by law enforcement agencies to curb the menace.
+Why is this the case?
 Most first-time users cite peer pressure as among the main reasons why they misuse these substances.

 The situation is made worse by the stigmatization of substance use disorder patients, which prevents those willing to reach out for help from doing so.
 Fortunately, there are Framingham drug treatment facilities and Framingham alcohol treatment facilities that give care and hope to anyone who is genuinely willing to recover.
-This guide has all the information you need about treatment of substance use conditions within and around Framingham.
+Below you will find the information you need about the treatment of substance use conditions within and around Framingham.

 You’re not alone in this struggle.

 Finding Help & Recovery in Framingham, MA

 Alcohol & Drug Rehab Centers in Framingham, Massachusetts